PILOT: Derivatives

 Extensions to core PILOT include arrays and floating point numbers in Apple PILOT for the Apple II, and LOGO-inspired turtle graphics in Atari PILOT for Atari 8-bit computers.

 Between 1979 and 1983 the UK PILOT User Group was run by Alec Wood a teacher at Wirral Grammar School for Boys, Merseyside UK.
 Several machine code versions of a mini PILOT were produced for the microcomputers of the time and a school in Scotland developed an interactive foreign language tutorial where pupils guided footprints around a town asking and answering questions in German, French, etc. An article in the December 1979 of Computer Age covered an early implementation called Tiny Pilot and gave a complete machine code listing.

 Versions of PILOT written using BASIC interpreters were released in the 1970s and early 1980s.
 The April 1973 edition of People's Computer Company's newsletter included such a system written in HP Time-Shared BASIC for the HP 2100 system.
 PETPILOT (PILOT for the Commodore PET) was the first non-Commodore language for the PET and was written in Microsoft BASIC which shipped with the PET, with a little assistance from Bill Gates.
 It was created in 1979 by Dave Gomberg and could run on a 4K PET (which was never shipped) and ran well on the 8K PETs that Commodore shipped.
 It was written in Larry Tessler's living room on PET serial number 2.
 In 1978, Byte Magazine published a non-Turing complete derivative of PILOT known as Waduzitdo by Larry Kheriarty.

 Atari PILOT, released in ROM cartridge form in 1981 for the Atari 8-bit computers, added turtle graphics and sound support.
 These instructions used two-letter commands.
 Atari used PILOT as one of their primary languages at the computer camps they ran in the early 1980s.
+Clarkson College of Technology developed ZPILOT in 1983 for the Zenith Z-100.

 1983's Vanilla PILOT for the Commodore 64 also added turtle graphics, as did Super Turtle PILOT which was published as a type-in listing in the October 1987 issue of COMPUTE! magazine.

 In 1991 the Institute of Electrical and Electronics Engineers (IEEE) published a standard for Pilot as IEEE Std 1154-1991.
 It has since been withdrawn.
 A reference implementation based on this was implemented by Eric Raymond, and maintained—-reluctantly—-for the next 15 years.

 In 1990 eSTeem PILOT for Atari ST computers was developed and programmed by Tom Nielsen, EdD.
 Based on the IEEE Standards for PILOT, it includes Atari-specific features such as control of Laserdisc and CDROM devices.

 A 2018 hobbyist implementation, psPILOT, based in part on the IEEE standard, was implemented using Microsoft's PowerShell scripting language.